suminb/base62/README.rst

     py.test -v

-If ``pytest`` is not installed, you may want to run the following commands:
+If ``pytest`` is not installed, you may want to run the following command:

 ::